UPDATED September 28, 2022

 MEGAWATTS ELECTRIC VEHICLE CAR SHARE

-Project Overview: Provide a car-sharing program using 15 all-electric vehicles available 24-hours/day at three locations in Watts.
+Project Overview: Provide a car-sharing program using 15 all-electric vehicles available 24-hours/day with charging stations installed at three locations in Watts.

 WEIGAND ELEMENTARY URBAN TREE/ RAIN GARDENS

 Project Overview: A new 2400 sq. ft rain garden and 43 native trees will be planted around Weigand Elementary, and an additional 1500 fruit trees will be distributed to local community members

 WATTS COOL SCHOOLS

 Project Overview: Create four shadier, cooler school campuses by removing asphalt paving and installing cool paving, planting 112 trees, to create green educational outdoor learning areas at Weigand Elementary, Compton Ave.
 Elementary, 96th St. Elementary and 112th St. Elementary schools.

 Partners: TreePeople (Lead) L.A.
 Unified School District (LAUSD)